MCP

 Editor automationCI automation

-SetupRun /automate-launchRun buron setup-ci, add API key
+SetupRun /automate-launchRun /automate-launch, add secrets

 Covers every PROnly when the editor is openYes, automatically